-MTF breast augmentation can give you amazing results.
-However, it also poses some risks that can lead to complications or unfavorable results.
+MTF/N breast augmentation can give you amazing results.
+However, it also poses some risks that can lead to complications or unfavorable outcomes.
 Whether you’re undergoing a plastic surgery procedure or a routine surgical procedure, it’s important to remember that all surgeries carry risk.

 Risks associated with all surgical procedures include:

 Overall, risks associated with plastic surgery are relatively small.
 The risk of experiencing a serious complication is less than half of one percent, while mortality risks are only 1 in 57,000 patients.

 Capsular Contracture – Though capsular contracture occurs in relatively low numbers, it is the most common complication associated with breast augmentation.
 Capsular contracture is a scar that forms around the implant, resulting in constriction and unnatural appearance.
 If you develop mild capsular contracture, you may not even notice or be bothered by the condition.
 In more severe cases, you may need revision surgery to correct the problem.